LoubiTek/AudioVisual-Machine/README.md

 Canal = MONO <br/>
 BufferSize = 256 <br/>

+# License <br/>
+Feel free to change the code or replace / add your own content.
+License and CC0 ! <br/>
 Have Fun and Enjoy ! <br/>
-Feel free to change the code or replace / add your own content.
-License and CC0 !